Hoarding (economics): Prohibition in Islamic jurisprudence

-Classifying hoarding practices in Islamic jurisprudence
+Classifying practices in Islamic jurisprudence

-Seyed Kazem Sadr, a professor of Islamic finance, highlights the different levels of extremity regarding hoarding practices in his book “Handbook of Ethics of Islamic Economics and Finance”.
+Seyed Kazem Sadr, a professor of Islamic finance, highlights the different levels of extremity regarding hoarding practices in his book Handbook of Ethics of Islamic Economics and Finance.

 Sadr defines such levels in phases.

 In the first phase, the act of hoarding is non-speculative, rather the agent hoarding the good has no intentions to affect the price nor supply of the good being stockpiled and are simply collecting such goods to maintain their livelihood.

 In the second phase, agents stockpile products that are easily accessible and abundant in the market.

 Although the good is not being stored for immediate use, if the good is easily accessible such stockpiling activities will not negatively impact the price nor supply of the good and therefore is viewed as saving rather than hoarding in Islamic jurisprudence.

 In the third phase, the practice of hoarding causes the price of a good to increase, although is still available in the market.

 With intentions to create shortages and influence prices, the third phase of hoarding is considered unethical under Islamic jurisprudence as consumers may be burdened by having to pay for products at a greater price and possibly having to go to greater efforts to source products they may need.

 In these cases, the government has the authority to seize and auction off the hoarded goods to consumers.

 In the fourth and final phase, the practice of hoarding is deemed to be extremely harmful as the goods being hoarded become scarce and inaccessible, causing extensive adverse effects on the stability of the economy.

 With consumers struggling to obtain the goods required to maintain their livelihoods, society becomes vulnerable to collapse, hence such instances of hoarding are ‘haram’, meaning forbidden by Islamic law.

-Examples of hoarding
+Examples

 Silver Thursday

 There have been many instances of economic hoarding throughout history, with an example being the silver collapse of 1980, coined ‘Silver Thursday’.

 In this case, brothers Herbert and Nelson Hunt speculated that inflation would result in the value of paper currency to diminish, whilst metal assets, such as silver would maintain value and subsequently face an increase in demand.

 The brothers began to bulk purchase silver, including physical silver and future contracts that would allow them to buy or sell silver at a predetermined price, accumulating an estimated 100 million ounces of precious metals.

 By 1980, this hoarding event resulted in silver prices spiking to US$50 per ounce from the original US$1.50 per ounce the Hunt brothers had paid for 10 years prior.

 Ensuing this surge in silver prices, the Federal Reserve intervened, suspending all trades in silver and ultimately resulting in the market crashing on March 27, 1980, when silver stock prices plummeted back down to US$10.80 per ounce.